model-railroad-infoguy.com |

 |

 This branchline serves Eastern Ontario and Western Quebec, the bordering province.
 The period is the 1990s and the prototype would be the Canadian Pacific and Ottawa Central railways.
 The single level dogbone has brachlines and interchanges.
+Don's HO-scale layout is 10 X 16 feet.
+The background is painted on Masonite hardboard.
+Scenery work is partially completed.
+Control is by Northcoast Engineering DCC with wireless cabs.
+The layout operates with 4-6 man crews.

 I only managed a few photos.
 Hopefully I'll get a second chance in the future.